-- Some components of a qualification may involve coursework or non-examined assessment. - Relevant JCQ information for candidates' documents coursework, Non-Examination Assessments, social media are included as an appendix in this document and on the school website. - Sale High School publishes a Non-Examination Policy that sets out the procedures for planning and managing non-examination assessment, defining responsibilities and the management of risks. - Candidates will be informed of their centre assessed marks so that they may request a review of the school's marking before marks are submitted to the awarding body. - Candidates may request copies of materials to assist them in considering whether to request a review of the school's marking of the assessment - The full published procedure is available to candidates through the school website (Click on Information and then Exam Information).
+- Some components of a qualification may involve coursework or non-examined assessment. - Relevant JCQ information for candidates' documents coursework, Non-Examination Assessments, social media are included on the school website. - Sale High School publishes a Non-Examination Policy that sets out the procedures for planning and managing non-examination assessment, defining responsibilities and the management of risks. - Candidates will be informed of their centre assessed marks so that they may request a review of the school's marking before marks are submitted to the awarding body. - Candidates may request copies of materials to assist them in considering whether to request a review of the school's marking of the assessment - The full published procedure is available to candidates through the school website (Click on Welcome to Year 11 or Parents and then Exams).